Dock Kelly | Head Coach

 Office Phone: (864) 231-5752

-Throughout his coaching career at AU, Kelly has coached two national champions in Careef Roberson in 2005 and JJ Jackson in 2010 and three NCAA Division II All-Americans.
-Kelly led nine wrestlers to the Academic All-America list and 15 Division II national qualifiers, with his 2010 squad ranking 17th at the NCAA Championships.
+Throughout his coaching career at AU, Kelly has coached two national champions in Careef Roberson in 2005 and JJ Jackson in 2010 and four NCAA Division II All-Americans.
+Kelly has led 11 wrestlers to the Division II Wrestling Coaches' Academic All-America list and 17 Division II national qualifiers, with his 2010 squad ranking 17th at the NCAA Championships.

 In 2012-13, Hale became the 15th national qualifier under Kelly, as he advanced at 133 pounds.
 Hale posted a 22-7 record, which included wins over Division I opponents Chattanooga, Ohio and Davidson.
 Kelly also coached Hale in an 8-7 decision over defending National Champion, Trevor Franklin of Upper Iowa.